 How the team at Sultan Lawyers can help you

 Whether you are an employee or an employer who needs assistance with employment matters, including how Bill 79 may affect you or your business, we would be happy to assist you.
-Please contact Toronto employment and immigration lawyers, Sultan Lawyers at (416) 214-5111 or here
+Please contact immigration and employment lawyers in Toronto, Sultan Lawyers at (416) 214-5111 or here